 In May 2014, the Financial Standards Accounting Board ("FASB") issued ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)" ("ASU 2014-09").
 The objective of ASU 2014-09 is to establish a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and will supersede most of the existing revenue recognition guidance, including industry-specific guidance.
 The core principle is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 In applying ASU 2014-09, companies will perform a five-step analysis of transactions to determine when and how revenue is recognized.
 ASU 2014-09 applies to all contracts with customers except those that are within the scope of other topics in the FASB's ASC.
 In August 2015, the FASB issued ASU 2015-14, "Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date" ("ASU 2015-14"), which delayed the effective date of ASU 2014-09 by one year making it effective for the first interim period within annual reporting periods beginning after December 15, 2017.
 Early adoption is permitted as of the original effective date.
 In May 2016, the FASB issued ASU No. 2016-12, "Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients" ("ASU 2016-12").
 ASU 2016-12 is intended to clarify and provide practical expedients for certain aspects of ASU 2014-09, which outlines a single comprehensive model for entities to use in accounting for revenues arising from contracts with customers and notes that lease contracts with customers are a scope exception.
-The Company may elect to adopt ASU 2016-12 as of the original effective date; however, adoption is required for annual reporting periods beginning after December 15, 2017.
-The Company will adopt ASU 2014-09 effective January 1, 2018 using the modified retrospective approach.
+The Company may elect to adopt ASU 2016-12 as of the original effective January 1, 2018 using the modified retrospective approach.
 The Company's project team has completed the compilation of the inventory of the sources of revenue that will be impacted by the adoption of ASU 2014-09.
 The Company expects that executory costs and certain non-lease components of revenue from leases (upon the adoption of ASU 2016-02), tenant service revenue, development and management services revenue, parking revenue and gains on sales of real estate may be impacted by the adoption of ASU 2014-09, although the Company anticipates that the impact will be to the pattern of revenue recognition and not the total revenue recognized over time.
-The Company is making progress in evaluating the significance of the impact on the changes in the recognition pattern o
+The Company is making progress in evaluating the significance of the impact on the changes in the recognition pattern of its revenue and is still completing its assessment of the overall impact of adopting ASU 2014-09.